* All courses are 3 credit hours

 Students may choose to explore a selected cognate field in some depth.
 The field and courses must be approved by the student’s advisor.
 At least 6 credits of ordinally graded courses in the cognate field must be completed.

 Some examples of cognate areas include Genetics, Epidemiology, and Environmental Health.
 For Public Health cognate fields, 6 credits beyond the Public Health core are required.

 Students not choosing the cognate option must complete an additional 6 credits of biostatistical/statistical electives.

-After the completion of the set of four core courses with an average grade of no lower than “B”, usually at the end of the first year, the students will take the Part I qualifying exam consisting of questions from the following four courses: PHC 7066 Large Sample Theory, PHC 7090 Advanced Biostatistical Methods I, PHC 7091 Advanced Biostatistical Methods II and PHC 6068 Biostatistical Computing.
+After the completion of the set of four core courses, the students will take the Part I qualifying exam consisting of questions from the following four courses: PHC 7066 Large Sample Theory, PHC 7090 Advanced Biostatistical Methods I, PHC 7091 Advanced Biostatistical Methods II and PHC 6068 Biostatistical Computing.